 “And when you ask (the Prophet’s wives) for anything you want, ask them from behind a screen: that is purer for your hearts and for their hearts.” [al-Ahzab: 53]

-The heart may become more pure with the Hijab as the sight is blocked and there will be prevention of evil actions.
+The heart may become more pure with the Hijab as the sight is blocked and there will be prevention of evil actions or thoughts.
 Another verse from the Quran sheds light on the importance of Hijab: